ioccc-src/winner/2019/lynn/README.md

 ### Strongly-connected components:

-See [scc.hs](%%REPO_URL%%/2019/lynn/scc.hs) (and its GHC wrapper [ghcscc.hs](%%REPO_URL%%/2019/lynn/ghcscc.hs)) for an elegant way to print the strongly-connected components of a graph in reverse topological order.
+See [scc.hs](%%REPO_URL%%/2019/lynn/scc.hs), and its GHC wrapper [ghcscc.hs](%%REPO_URL%%/2019/lynn/ghcscc.hs), for an elegant way to print the strongly-connected components of a graph in reverse topological order.

 ``` <!---sh-->